flink-extended/flink-scala-api/README.md

 * has no silent fallback to Kryo: it will just fail the compilation in a case when serializer cannot be made
 * reuses all the low-level serialization code from Flink for basic Java and Scala types

-`flinkadt` is a prototype of Magnolia-based serializer framework for Apache Flink, with more Scala-specific TypeSerializer & TypeInformation derivation support.
+Scala serializers are based on a prototype of Magnolia-based serializer framework for Apache Flink, with more Scala-specific TypeSerializer & TypeInformation derivation support.

-There are some drawbacks when using `flinkadt` functionality:
+There are some drawbacks when using this functionality:
 * Savepoints written using Flink's official serialization API are not compatible, so you need to re-bootstrap your job from scratch.
 * As serializer derivation happens in a compile-time and uses zero runtime reflection, for deeply-nested rich case